 Can my group use the chapel for a special event?

-If you would like to use the Atrium Chapel (SAC L001) for a special event, contact the Associate Dean of Student Center Programs and Services.
+If you are part of the Gallaudet campus community and you would like to use the Atrium Chapel (SAC L001) for a special event, contact the Associate Dean of Student Center Programs and Services.

 Are Gallaudet chaplains paid by the University?

 No, OCM chaplains are each supported by their own religious organizations, not by the University.
 OCM chaplains serve as guests of the University.

 I saw visitors on campus, aggressively promoting their religion.
 Does the University permit that?